QuickBooks Gmail Add-on

 Just take a look at what other Gmail add-on partners delivered as their login screen.
 Asana was the only add-on that strived to add some visual polish.

-My hyper-analytical and very logical PM gave me immediate requirements to mock up for the redesign, due to the urgency of the situation.
-She permutated all the possible UI kit arrangements and wanted the team to ship the following option:
+My ultra-analytical PM gave me immediate requirements to mock up for the redesign.
+Due to the urgency of the situation, she permutated all the possible UI kit arrangements and suggested the team to ship the following option:

-I didn’t think it was a job done well, and wanted to push further to make it better.
+As the project team's designer, I didn’t think it was a job done well.
+And I wanted to push our thinking further to make it better.

 The header tagline is not only squashed by the QuickBooks logo, it is also swamped by the list of sentences below that are screaming for attention.
 Not to mention the subsequent illustrations are detached from each value proposition.
 By the time my eyeflow has reached the CTAs, I am personally confused and find it hard to understand why I would use this add-on, never mind which CTA to choose despite them being binary options.